TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/python/how-to-implement-the-solution.md

     print(line)
 ```

-Before we dig into the code too much, letís take a look at the rules:
+Before we dig into the code too much, let‚Äôs take a look at the rules:

-If a number is divisible by 3, print the word ëFizzí instead of the number.
+If a number is divisible by 3, print the word ‚ÄòFizz‚Äô instead of the number.
-If the number is divisible by 5, print the word ëBuzzí instead of the number.
+If the number is divisible by 5, print the word ‚ÄòBuzz‚Äô instead of the number.
-Finally, if the number is divisible by both 3 and 5, print ëFizzBuzzí instead of
+Finally, if the number is divisible by both 3 and 5, print ‚ÄòFizzBuzz‚Äô instead of
 the number.
 Otherwise, just print the number.

 You can test for divisibility using the modulo operator.
 The modulo operator
 divides two numbers and yields the remainder, so i modulo j is 0 if i is
 divisible by j.
 In Python, this is written as i % j.
-Then, itís a simple matter
+Then, it‚Äôs a simple matter
 of checking whether i % 3 == 0 or i % 5 == 0.

 ### Code Style

-Youíll notice first how everything is properly indented.
+You‚Äôll notice first how everything is properly indented.
 This is not just good
 code style, Python actually enforces it.
-Thereís no need to declare variables
+There‚Äôs no need to declare variables
-as Python is whatís called a weakly typed language.
+as Python is what‚Äôs called a weakly typed language.
 That means it can figure out
 what type a variable should be on the fly.

 ### The Loop

-In the very first line, weíll notice a loop:
+In the very first line, we‚Äôll notice a loop:

 ```python
 for i in range(1, 101):